2015-16 Season Review

 Surprisingly enough, muskrats were few and far between this year; despite a dozen or so 110 size “bottom edge” sets dotted along the trapline.
 This is a stark contrast from last year’s successful muskrat harvest, and I think the mild temperatures and below-average snowfall amounts played an integral role in species movement.
 Word amongst the locals was that the long-line coyote trappers had a hard time bringing in the seasoned adult dogs this year.
 Fisher season was especially tough this year due to the high acorn mast, low snow-pack, and (in my opinion) the influx in swelling bobcat populations in New Hampshire.

-I have a blurb on the Live Free And Trap homepage summing up my thoughts on the rationale behind the season proposal; it’s a mute point going forward as far as I’m concerned.
-Although I will say, (and mark my words): You will see other wildlife species’ health and numbers plummet as the bobcat populations swell unregulated in New Hampshire going forward.
+I will say, (and mark my words): You will see other wildlife species’ health and numbers plummet as the bobcat populations swell unregulated in New Hampshire going forward.
 A wise man once said “It’s hard to win an argument with a smart person, but it’s damn near impossible to win an argument with a fool.”

 On a positive note, I had the opportunity to write a very rewarding article for Canadian fur advocate website “Truth About Fur”.
 It’s very humbling to be given this opportunity, and I was proud to present some of my views to a broader audience.
 I encourage any of you who haven’t read it to CLICK HERE and give it a read.
 It’s a little longer than most blog posts, but I think the content speaks for itself.
 Special thanks to the staff at Truth About Fur for giving me the opportunity to write for them!